BieningMike/BieningMike/README.md

 - 👋 Hi, I’m @BieningMike
 - 👀 I’m interested in ...
-IT technologies.
+IT Management and Cybersecurity.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...My telegram @bydonnyim my email rismishan2@gmail.com
+- 📫 How to reach me ...

 <!---
 BieningMike/BieningMike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.